-Khabarovsk (also spelled Habarovsk) is a city in Russia, a center of Khabarovsk krai and Far Eastern Federal District.
-The city is standing on the right bank of the Amur River on the Middle Amur lowland, 20 km from China.
+Khabarovsk is a city in Russia, the capital of Khabarovsk krai and the Far Eastern Federal District.
+The city stands on the right bank of the Amur River, on the Middle Amur lowland, about 20 km from the border with China.

-The climate of Khabarovsk city area is moderate, monsoon, with cold and dry winters and hot and humid summers.
+The climate of Khabarovsk is moderate, monsoon, with cold and dry winters and hot and humid summers.
 The average temperature in January is -19.8 degrees Celsius, the average temperature in July is +21.3 degrees C.

 Khabarovsk places of interest

 - The Museum of Local Lore named after N.I.
 Grodekov (Shevchenko Street, 11).
 One of the oldest museums in the Far East, founded in 1894, with more than 400 thousand different exhibits;

 - Far Eastern Art Museum (Shevchenko Street, 7).
 The museum has the largest collection in the Russian Far East.
 You can see paintings made by Vereshchagin, Shishkin, Repin, Titian, Rubens, Rembrandt.
 There is also a collection of ancient weapons;

 - Khabarovsk Archeology Museum (Turgenev Street, 86).
 The exhibition tells about the history and ancient cultures of the Amur region.
 The museum building is a monument of architecture, culture and history of federal significance;